tmtsoftware/csw/docs/src/main/apps/cswalarmcli.md

 ## Prerequisite

-- Location server should be running.
+- Location Service should be running
-- Alarm Service should be running.
+- Alarm Service should be running

-## Running latest release of alarm-cli using Coursier
 @@@ note

-This page assumes that you have already installed and set-up coursier : @ref:[coursier-installation](csinstallation.md) { open=new }.
+This page assumes that you have already installed and setup @ref:[coursier](csinstallation.md) { open=new }

 @@@

-### Install alarm-cli app
+## Install alarm-cli app

 Following command creates an executable file named alarm-cli in the default installation directory.